 Did you know that being a dog-lover can improve your heart health?
 According to a Swedish study from 2017, there’s a link between being a registered dog owner and having a lower risk of cardiovascular disease.
+So, dogs are good for your heart—but how can you ensure that you’re keeping your pup’s heart healthy?
+Get informed on heart disease in dogs and how you can prevent it below.

 What are the types of heart disease in dogs?